Saartje87/SandwichJS/docs/model.md

 var user = App.Model.factory('User');
 ~~~

 You know the model id?
 Lets try to find this entry.
-Our `findOne` method will always return a model.
+Our `findOne` method will return a model when the entry is found.
 ~~~js
 var user = App.Model.factory('User').findOne(1);
 ~~~